0ctobyte/procyon/README.md

 #### LQ/SQ Update

 During the same cycle as `CM` (complete), the Load Queue and Store Queue will be updated with the Miss Handling Queue tag or told to "sleep" until the next Miss Handling Queue fill request comes through in the case the load or store missed in the cache and the Miss Handling Queue is full.
-Load & stores will be immediately be marked `replayable` if the cacheline they need is ready in the Miss Handling Queue and the Miss Handling Queue is ready to launch a cache fill request to the LSU.
+Load & stores will be immediately be marked `replayable` if the cache-line they need is ready in the Miss Handling Queue and the Miss Handling Queue is ready to launch a cache fill request to the LSU.

 #### Retire